• Skip to primary navigation

 How to Prepare Nettles

-Once back home, keep your gloves on while handling the leaves, as the nettles still have their sting!
+Nettles are safe to eat but, once back home, keep your gloves on.
+While handling the leaves, the nettles will still have their sting!

 Remove all the leaves from the stalks then soak them in cold water for a few minutes.